briananstett/k8-presentation/README.md

 Please enter numeric choice
 ```

-*If you already have `gcloud` installed on your machine*
+1. If you already have `gcloud` installed on your machine
-1. Init
+Initialize the client
 ```
 $ gcloud init
 ```
-2. (Optinal) if at any time you are prompted to specify a default region, use `us-central1-a`
+(Optinal) if at any time you are prompted to specify a default region, use `us-central1-a`
-3. Add a new configuration
+Add a new configuration
 ```
 Pick configuration to use:
 [1] Re-initialize this configuration [default] with new settings [2] Create a new configuration
 Please enter your numeric choice:
 ```
-4. Enter a name of the new configuration
+Enter a name of the new configuration
 ```
 Enter configuration name.
 Names start with a lower case letter and contain only lower case letters a-z, digits 0-9, and hyphens '-':
 ```
-5. Select your project.
+Select your project.
 Please use project `g-1575-k8-workshop`
 ```
 Choose the account you would like to use to perform operations for this configuration: